-She had the intentions of graduating medical school to pursue a career in psychiatry.
-After delving deeper into the field and examining her motives for going into medicine, she decided to go into primary care, where she could make more of a difference.
-Her experience researching & contributing to the field of medicine for 7 years, as well as spending several years in nursing home care adds to the valuable insight, patience & over 30 years of experience she brings to each and every one of her patients as a primary care physician.
+Her experience researching and contributing to the field of medicine for 7 years, as well as spending several years in nursing home care adds to the valuable insight, patience, and over 30 years of experience she brings to each and every one of her patients as a primary care physician.

-Dr. Maria spent several years conducting studies & research for asthma.
+Dr. Gomez spent several years conducting studies and research for asthma.
 Some of the goals of the study included getting FDA approval on medications that do not yet have it, as well as getting FDA approval that will allow patients with certain conditions use some medications for uses other than the medications were originally intended for.

 What she loves most about her job is teaching people how to approach their lifestyle to be healthier, happier people.
 She feels that primary care allows her to treat and take care of the entire person, instead of just one aspect of their care.
-She is passionate about taking the time to get to know each of her patients as an individual, and not use a one-size-fits all approach.
-Being that she sees many patients with diabetes, hypertension, heart disease, etc, she works hard to educate her patients about wellness & prevention.
-Dr. Gomez wants each of her patients to know about the best things they can do to change the way they eat and move.
+She is passionate about taking the time to get to know each of her patients as an individual, and not use a one-size-fits-all approach.

 Dr. Gomez participates in Club 15, which is a community organization that helps people in need pay their bills, specifically pregnant women.

-Dr. Gomez’ passions in her free time include reading & discussing literature (she is a member of a book club that meets monthly), exercising (she was formerly a Zumba instructor, but also enjoys doing barre and weights), and gardening/growing orchids.
+Dr. Gomez’ passions in her free time include reading & discussing literature, exercising, and gardening/growing orchids.

-She has three children and two granddaughters, and her favorite activities to do with them include reading, dancing, hiking & going to the playground.
+She has three children and two granddaughters, and her favorite activities to do with them include reading, dancing, hiking and going to the playground.